OLIMEX/DuinoMite/SOFTWARE/README.md

 Start the board in bootloader mode: plug an USB cable and reset the board while holding "BUT" button.
 Doing so the yellow and green LEDs will blink alternatively (this means the bootloader mode is activated).

 Then start the executable HIDBootLoader.exe located in HID-BOOTLOADER folder.
 Select "Import Firmware Image" (the button with a folder icon or just press ctrl + o) -> select your image.
-The latest version of the project hex is placed in HID-BOOTLDER folder for both EMEGA and the rest of the DUINOMITE boards.
+The latest version of the project hex is placed in FIRMWARE folder for both EMEGA and the rest of the DUINOMITE boards.

 ##How to program DM basic project with PIC programmer tool?##